 Because there’s a very good chance you have an email newsletter list or maybe a certain number of organic visits to your site.

-One example to do this is to send a personalized connection request message on Linkedin to people who are already on your email newsletter (who are already an MQL) because the chances are that they will very likely accept your message.
+One example to do this is to send a personalized connection request message on LinkedIn to people who are already on your email newsletter (who are already an MQL) because the chances are that they will very likely accept your message.

 They know you, they’re on your newsletter, and they trust you already on some level.